✓ Updated May 2026

 Doha Metro

-The Doha Metro is a modern, efficient, and incredibly clean way to navigate the city, especially for reaching key areas like the airport, Souq Waqif, and the West Bay business district.
-It's divided into three lines: Red, Green, and Gold.
+The Doha Metro is a modern, efficient, and incredibly clean way to navigate the city, especially for reaching key areas like the airport, Souq Waqif, and major shopping malls.
+It's divided into three lines (Red, Green, Gold) and is perfect for avoiding Doha's notorious traffic.

 Public Buses